webprofusion/certify-docs/README.md

 # Documentation system for Certify The Web
 Documentation Site for the Certify SSL Manager app for windows

-This uses makrdown syntax document files and the [Docusaurus](https://docusaurus.io) build system.
+This uses markdown syntax document files and the [Docusaurus](https://docusaurus.io) build system.

 ## Build